OpenBAS-Platform/docs/docs/deployment/ecosystem/executors.md

 ![Architecture](../assets/architecture.png)

-The OpenBAS platform manage 4 executors which can be installed on Windows, Linux and MacOS.
+The OpenBAS platform manages 4 executors which can be installed on Windows, Linux and MacOS.
 This table below summarizes the information about each agent.

 | Executor                           | Type                | Installation mode                                 | Installation type | Run As                                 | Payload execution                              | Multi agents for an endpoint                     |
 |:-----------------------------------|:--------------------|:--------------------------------------------------|:------------------|:---------------------------------------|:-----------------------------------------------|:-------------------------------------------------|